JoaoHenrique12/fips205/DEVOPS.md

 Given that, gocyclo is configured via golangci-lint to check this complexity, and gitooks do not allow commit codes with cyclomatic over 8.

-The command make top5-cyclo is available either.
+The command make top5-cyclo is available as well.

 ## Go Semantic Release